mrocklin/mrocklin.github.io/_sources/venting.md.txt

 -  If they don't speak my language well, I'll use simple language and speak clearly
 -  If they're struggling emotionally, I'll avoid anything critical, nod my head, and listen actively

-Effective language is targets the listener.
-It's not the words we want to say.
+Effective language targets the listener.
+It's not the words that we want to say.
-It's the words that we think will be most effective at influencing their mind.
+It's the words that we think will be most effective at influencing our partner.
-Having a good mental model of our partner helps us craft useful language.
+Having a good mental model of our partner helps us craft effective language.

 Ideally when I want to influence someone (say, get them to add a feature to a product) I first check my words against my mental model of that person and come up with the right words to engage them in particular.
+I then hope my model is accurate.

-To be clear, I'm pretty bad at this; but this is what I strive towards, and is my standard for "constructive communication".
+To be clear, I'm pretty bad at this; but this is what I strive towards, and this is my standard for "constructive communication".

 Venting
 -------